Yellow Ribbon FAQ

 Can I transfer my GI Bill benefits to a family member?

-Yes, but the details for doing so have not been completely clarified yet.
+Yes, under certain circumstances.
 Check this Department of Defense website for up to date information about Transferability.

 How do I get started?